joonarafael/visualpathfinder/documentation/implementation_document.md

 ### Pathfinding Algorithms

-Every included algorithm utilizes the one-dimensional adjacency list to perform the pathfinding.
-JPS also requests the current field status to check if scanning reaches the edge of the map.
-Other two algorithms perform the pathfinding solely on the given adjacency list.

 #### Dijkstra

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/dijkstra.ts "Redirect to file 'dijkstra.ts'").

-Dijkstra algorithm always expands parent node in all directions and calculates the best known distance **from start** to all new neighbors.
+Dijkstra's algorithm expands a parent node and calculates the best **known distance from start** to new neighbors.
 These nodes are kept in a priority queue based on the distance calculation and new neighbors are processed depending the order of the queue.

 #### A\*

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/astar.ts "Redirect to file 'astar.ts'").

 A\* is the _optimized Dijkstra_.
 It performs slightly better due to the fact that **it knows the location of the end node**.
-Therefore it always prioritizes nodes closer to the end node.
+Therefore it can prioritize nodes closer to the end node.
 It will process lesser nodes only after reaching a dead end.

 A\* still has to process every immediately adjacent node.
 The amount of nodes, however, is reduced from Dijkstra so much that it should always be faster.
 Sometimes, if the amount of processed nodes can't be cut down, both A\* and Dijkstra will perform just about the same.